 Angelo A. Stio III

-Angelo A. Stio III is a partner in the Litigation and Dispute Resolution Department of Pepper Hamilton LLP and a resident in the firm’s Princeton office.
-Mr. Stio also is a member of the firm’s Privacy, Security and Data Protection group, and has counseled health care, financial services and educational institution clients on data privacy issues.
+Angelo A. Stio III is a partner in the Litigation and Dispute Resolution Department of Pepper Hamilton LLP, and a member of the firm’s Privacy, Security and Data Protection group where he regularly counsels health care, financial services and educational institution clients on data privacy and security issues.

 Some of Mr. Stio’s representative engagements include: